Our Story

 I moved to Devon via Dubai, Milan and Paris, and my absolute passion is travel, if you have somewhere to discover I need to hear about it!

-Matt - Store Manager - Everyone else's Boss
+Matt - Retail Manager

 Hi, I’m Matt.
 Having driven a desk designing websites and printed material for 10+ years, my mind (and waistline) needed a change of scenery.
 With a long held enthusiasm for Moto’s – especially Bobbers and Flat Trackers, URMV is a perfect fit with plenty of opportunities to chat all things bike related.